 New regulations adopted on the Upper Missouri paddlefish fishery were implemented in 2016, changing the protocols surrounding the creel historically conducted during the paddlefish season.
 Anglers now must mandatorily report a harvested paddlefish on the Upper Missouri.
-In 2019, creel clerks were stationed at two checkpoints located at the Kipp and Rock Creek campgrounds to provide a location for anglers to report their harvested paddlefish and collect additional harvest data.
+Due to the Covid-19 pandemic, no creel clerks were stationed at the two checkpoints located at the Kipp and Rock Creek campgrounds in 2020.
+To accommodate anglers, four self-creel boxes were constructed to provide a location to report harvested paddlefish and collect additional harvest data.
+The boxes were located at Kipp, Jones Island, Slippery Ann and Rock Creek campgrounds.
+Boxes were checked and sanitized twice a week for the duration of the paddlefish season.
+Anglers who provided harvest information along with a jaw sample of their harvested paddlefish received a 2020 paddlefish hat.

-Schedules were divided to cover the entire week with overlapping schedules occurring on the weekends, when fishing pressure increased.
 Anglers were also able to submit harvest information via phone hotline or filling out the harvest collection card which was issued to them when they received their harvest tag.
 A phone creel was also used to collect participation, angling effort, and success from both harvest and snag and release anglers.